SRD-Archive/srd-archive/Mini Six (2010)/Mini Six (2010, OGL) - Markdown.md

 already dead leaving only a few scraps of cryptic knowledge and a journal or maybe someone claiming to be his apprentice.

+# Additional Optional Rules

+All additional content rules are released to the public domain (CC0 license).

+## Mini OpenD6 Legend Rules

+These are rules for adapting OpenD6 style games to Legend style dice rolls, where players roll and count the number of successes (dice with a 4 or higher) as opposed to totaling the dice and comparing the result against a target number.

+Target Successes (TS): This is the minimum number of successes  you need to achieve in order to succeed at whatever you are attempting.
+Target Successes function under the Legend System similarly to the way Target Numbers work under traditional OpenD6.

+* TN 6 - 10 = 1 success.
+* TN 11 - 15 = 2 successes
+* TN 16 - 20 = 3 successes
+* TN 24 = 4 successes
+* Heroic = 5 successes+

+Dice are rolled just as in OpenD6 or Mini Six.
+For every die that rolls a 4 or higher, the character gets one success.

+Any pips are added to the Wild Die’s result, with a result of a 4 or higher counting as a success.
+If a 6 is rolled on the wild die, then the pips are added to the bonus die.

+If for any reason a die ever gets a +3, then the +3 is removed, but the number of dice is increased by 1.
+So, 4D+3 would become 5D.

+Although not identical, this system offers the similar probabilities to the traditional OpenD6 system.

+One side effect is that ties are more likely if two characters are engaged in an opposed action, in which case whomever has the higher stat wins.
+If they have the same stats, you can just flip a coin.

+The other side effect is that you can’t really use this method of rolling for successes with the rules for fast static combat, but rolling for successes is comparatively quick.

+For damage, you can just total up the damage values as in traditional OpenD6, or you can let each damage success that is not soaked equal one damage level taken.

+## Optional Rules for Order of Actions in a Round

+Players roll for initiative and can declare what they are doing on their turn, rather than everyone declaring their actions at the start of the round.
+If a player rolled a high initiative and want to delay, they may preempt another characters move and this will be their place in the initiative order.

 # Character Sheet

 Character Name: